 In summer 2019, the ship is homeported in Barcelona for Western Mediterranean roundtrips (first time since 2014).
 The 7-day itineraries visit Palma de Mallorca, Marseille, Florence, Civitavecchia-Rome and Naples.

 In 2020 (May 6 through October 25), Oasis OTS will be homeported in NYC (Port Cape Liberty, Bayonne New Jersey), starting turnaround operations in May 2020.
 Through 2020 summer, the Oasis ship cruises on 7-day Florida-Bahamas itineraries, visiting Port Canaveral, Nassau, and CocoCay Island.
 For August 1 (2020) is scheduled a special 8-day itinerary also visiting Miami.

-Oasis Of The Seas has a total of 2706 cabins (of which 194 Suites, 1793 Balcony rooms, 716 connecting) in 43 grades.
-Most of the Oasis of the Seas staterooms are 170-sq.foot insides (498).
-46 are the wheelchair accessible rooms.
-The largest aboard Oasis of the Seas are the Royal Loft Suites (149 m2).
-The new “Royal Suite Class” booking category (suite accommodations only) provides Oasis' highest paying passengers with the ultimate all-inclusive cruise experience of Royal Caribbean, marked by Coastal Kitchen exclusive access, 24-hour personal butler service, included gratuities, all-inclusive drinks, free Internet and thermal suite unlimited access.
+Oasis OTS has a total of 2793 staterooms (of which 196 Suites, 1793 Balcony rooms, 716 connecting) in 44 cabin grades.
+Most of the staterooms are 170-ft2 Interior (498) and 46 are wheelchair-accessible.
+The largest cabins are the Royal Loft Suites (149 m2).
+The new “Royal Suite Class” cabin category (suite accommodations only) provides highest-paying passengers with Royal Caribbean's ultimate all-inclusive cruise experience, marked by Coastal Kitchen exclusive access, 24-hour personal butler service, included gratuities, all-inclusive drink package (complimentary), free Internet and thermal suite unlimited access.